-- -h Print the usage summary and exit.

-- -jWhen loading a zonefile read the journal if it exists.
+When loading a zonefile read the journal if it exists.

-- -p
+-p

 Print out the named.conf and included files in canonical form if no errors were detected.
 See also the -x option.

 Chroot to directory so that include directives in the configuration file are processed as if run by a similarly chrooted named.